dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 * KernelCollections over prelinkedkernel (discussed above)
 * Installation being much longer
   * This is due to the new snapshot feature of the OS
-* Certain kexts breaking
+* Certain kexts and patches breaking
   * Mainly Lilu and plugins, though quite obvious when they break

 For the last one, if you get a kernel panic with Lilu we highly recommend you to update to the latest version with links we provided above.
-If errors are still not resolved, you may need to disable Lilu outright.
+If errors are still not resolved, you may need to disable Lilu outright (so that means you have to remove or disable all kexts that relies on Lilu and replace them with Lilu-independent ones).

 ## Troubleshooting